 - 1 tablespoon olive oil

-- In a food processor, blend the chickpeas by themselves for 1 minute until powdery clumps form.
+- In a food processor, blend the garbanzo beans by themselves for 1 minute until powdery clumps form.
 Scrape down the sides and blend again until everything is the same consistency.

 - Add the tahini, lemon juice, garlic and salt and blend until smooth.
 With the machine running, drizzle in 1 tablespoon of water at a time, until you get very smooth, light and creamy mixture.